World Of Dahlov Ipcar

 Award for Children's literature.
 In 2012, The Farnsworth Museum gave Dahlov the Maine In America Award, an honor given to an individual or group who has made an outstanding contribution to Maine and its role inAmerican Art.
 She joins previous recipients, Alex Katz, Robert Indiana, Andrew Wyeth, Paul Caponigro, Johm Wilmerding and Will Barnet.

-the age of ninety six, Dahlov Ipcar continues to produce her fanciful
+the age of ninety seven, Dahlov Ipcar continues to produce her fanciful

 paintings and murals at her home and studio in Georgetown, Maine.